jarviscanada/jarvis_data_eng_HanqingWang/linux_sql/README.md

 ```
 host_id="(SELECT id FROM host_info WHERE hostname='$hostname')";
 ```
-After collecting all the necessary information, the script stores the data into `host_info` table under the same database.
+After collecting all the necessary information, the script stores the data in `host_info` table under the same database.
 ### crontab
 The Crontab script schedules automatic execution of `host_usage.sh` script at a one-minute interval.
 The results are saved to a log file for debugging and monitoring.